DOE-ICoM/Torrent.jl/README.md

 - `units` indicates whether the georegistration of the raster file is in `"degrees"` or `"meters"`.
 The type of units (along with, potentially, the latitude) is internally used to compute the breadth of a grid cell in meters.
 Raster cells are assumed to have the same horizontal and vertical dimension.
 The computed grid cell size is printed at the beginning of a run. [`String`]

+- `enforce-sea-level` replaces any values in the DEM that are less than 0.0 with 0.0.

 ## Source Flux Characterization